mincong-h/mincong-h.github.io/_posts/2017-03-11-oca-review-3-online-test-chapter-1.md

 Today, I'm going to review my online test, chapter 1 of Oracle Certified Associate (OCA), provided by SYBEX.
-If you need to access to this online resouces, you need to by their book first.
+If you need to access to this online resources, you need to buy their book first.
 See
 <http://www.sybex.com/go/ocajavase8>.

 <!--more-->